Shsl4/MidnightEngine/README.md

 -   [iconfontheaders](https://github.com/juliettef/IconFontCppHeaders) - C, C++ headers and C# classes for icon fonts: Font Awesome, Fork Awesome, Material Design, Kenney game icons and Fontaudio
 -   [doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) - Custom CSS theme for doxygen html-documentation with lots of customization parameters.
 -   [assimp](https://github.com/assimp/assimp) - The official Open-Asset-Importer-Library Repository.
 Loads 40+ 3D-file-formats into one unified and clean data structure.

-For now, binaries provided for third-party libraries are built for Windows x64, Linux x64 and macOS arm64 only.